0. Why Use NeuyRouter?

 "function dexSplitV2Swap(uint256 route1, uint256 route2, uint256 amountIn, uint256 amountOut, address tkIn, address tkOut) external returns (uint256)",

-// Arbitrim Only
+// Arbitrim Base Ethereum Polygon

 "function dexV2NativeSwapETHToToken(uint256 route, uint256 amountOutMin, address tkOut) external payable returns (uint256)",